diabolusss/ESP8266-Weather_station/README.md

   - display on/off by button onSingleClick;
   - read sensors every second, upload data to thingspeak once in a minute;
   - store CCS811 baseline into EEPROM (onLongPress) and restore (on boot & onPress);
-  - custom calibration for bmp180 temperature sensor to fix factory calibration (or soldering overheating failure)
+  - custom calibration for bmp180 temperature sensor to fix factory calibration (or soldering overheating failure) (seek for .ods in project src lib folder)

 # todo
   - > restore ccs811 baseline from EEPROM. (by timer - restore after 20 min or check that baseline is steady?)